LauraHilliger/passbolt-help/_03-using-passbolt/password-basics.md

 date: 2017-12-02 00:00:00 Z
 categories:
 - 03-using-passbolt
-description: Step by step: create your first password, make edits, share and trash.
+description: Step by step: create your first password, make edits, share and trash passwords.
+And if you lost your password...well, that's not good.
 type: Document
 ---